Guy Wulfrunian: Design

-The Wulfrunian was introduced at the Commercial Motor Show in 1958 as a "concept" vehicle designed for one-person operation without the need for a bus conductor; the name originates from Guy Motors' manufacturing base of Wolverhampton, itself partially named after Merican noblewoman Wulfrun.
+The Wulfrunian was introduced at the Commercial Motor Show in 1958 as a "concept" vehicle designed for one-person operation without the need for a bus conductor; the name originates from Guy Motors' manufacturing base of Wolverhampton, itself partially named after Mercian noblewoman Wulfrun.
 The Wulfrunian was unusual, compared to the rear-engined Leyland Atlantean and the Daimler Fleetline, in that it featured a front entrance alongside a front engine, Girling disc brakes and an independent front suspension.
 The engine, a 10.45 l Gardner 6LX, was mounted beside the driver, though Leyland O.600 and O.680 engines were also available as an option, and the front axle moved back to create space for the entrance.
 Radiators were mounted along the front of the upper deck, alongside a Cave-Brown-Cave heating and ventilation system.

 In most of the Wulfrunians built, the staircase was situated on the nearside of the vehicle, immediately behind the entrance.
 To accommodate this, the four-piece folding entrance doors were of different sizes, with options also available for a rear entrance configuration.
 The nearside rearward ascending staircase gave the driver full view of the stairwell.
 In the lower deck, after the area taken up for the staircase, the first passenger seats faced rearwards.

-The majority of vehicles were fitted with Charles H. Roe bodywork, with five additionally being bodied by East Lancashire Coachbuilders and one being bodied by Northern Counties for Lancashire United Transport with a rear entrance.
+The majority of vehicles were fitted with Charles H. Roe bodywork, with five additionally being bodied by East Lancashire Coachbuilders and one being bodied by Northern Counties for Lancashire United Transport.
 Two demonstrators were built with Roe bodies, 7800DA and 8072DA, both vehicles being painted in a yellow and black livery; 7800DA had six more seats than 8072DA, and the seating capacity of each vehicle was hidden in the registration number.

 However, the use of so many untested features led to reliability issues, particularly with the brakes and suspension.
 The cost of developing the vehicle, combined with the lack of sales, led to enormous losses for Guy, who first went into receivership in 1961, before finally ceasing production for the UK bus market in 1969.
 Later, in 1974, the front-engined, front-entrance Volvo Ailsa B55 came onto the British bus market and was successful.